A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Estimating Distributions of Noise Parameters

-Assume that the measurement operator in Figure~\ref{fig:testing-circ} is associated with measurement errors $\ez$ and $\eo$.
+We take a noisy one-qubit gate $\Utilde$ (its noise-free version is denoted by $U$) as an example.
+Suppose we use this gate to build a testing circuit as shown in Figure~\ref{fig:testing-circ}.
+We set the QoI in our case to be the probability of measuring $0$ from the testing circuit.
+Assume that the measurement operator in the testing circuit is associated with measurement errors $\ez$ and $\eo$.
 Let $\lambda := (\epsilon_g,\ez,\eo)$ be the tuple of noise parameters that we want to infer.
-Note that if $\Utilde$ is a gate like Hadamard gate, the bit-flip error in theory will not affect the measurement outcome for the circuit in Figure~\ref{fig:testing-circ}, which means we only need to infer $\ez,\eo$ but not $\eg$ in this case.
-Let $\Lambda:=(0,1) \times (0,1) \times (0,1)$ denote the space of noise parameters and $\Dcal := [0,1]$ denote the space of QoI.
-Finally, we use $Q: \Lambda \rightarrow \Dcal$ to denote a general function combining Eq.~\eqref{eq:pm} and Eq.~\eqref{eq:me} that compute the probability of measuring $0$ when testing circuit with bit-flip error and measurement error.
+Note that if $\Utilde$ is a gate like Hadamard gate, the bit-flip gate error in theory will not affect the measurement outcome for testing circuit, which means we only need to infer $\ez$ and $\eo$ in this case.
+In terms of measurement error rates estimation, we provide a choice of testing circuit in Section~\ref{sec:meas-exp} consisting of a single testing circuit for $n$ qubits, which dramatically reduces the number of testing circuits compared with the fully correlated setting.
+Let $\Lambda:=(0,1) \times (0,1) \times (0,1)$ denote the space of noise parameters and $\mathcal{D} := [0,1]$ denote the space of QoI.
+Finally, we use $Q: \Lambda \rightarrow \mathcal{D}$ to denote a general function combining Eq.~\eqref{eq:pm} and Eq.~\eqref{eq:me} that compute the probability of measuring $\ket{0}$ when testing circuit has bit-flip gate error and measurement error.

-The entire algorithm has two parts.
-In the first part, $L$ number of QoI's, denoted by $q_j$ for $j = 1,...,L$, and its corresponding Gaussian kernel density estimation (KDE) are generated from $L$ number of prior $\lambda$'s, denote as $\lambda_j$ for $j = 1,...,L$, with function $Q$ \cite[Algorithm 1]{Butler2018}.
-Then in the second part, prior $\lambda_j$'s are either rejected or accepted based on certain ratio derived from the previous part, and those accepted prior $\lambda_j$'s are the posterior noise parameters that we are looking for \cite[Algorithm 2]{Butler2018}.
-Let $\pi^{\text{obs}}_{\Dcal}$ represent the Gaussian KDE of observed probability of measuring $0$.
-The algorithm is listed in Algorithm \ref{alg:noise_params}.
+The overall algorithm consists of two parts.
+In the first part, $L$ number of QoI's, denoted by $q_j$ ($j = 1,...,L$) are generated from $L$ number of prior $\lambda$'s, denote as $\lambda_j$ for $j = 1,...,L$, with function $Q$.
+Then, the distribution $\pi_{\mathcal{D}}^{Q(\text{prior})}$ is estimated by Gaussian kernel density (KDE) using $q_j$.
+Next, in the second part, prior $\lambda_j$'s are either rejected or accepted based on Eq.~\eqref{eq:con_bay}, and those accepted prior $\lambda_j$'s are the posterior noise parameters that we are looking for.
+The distribution $\pi^{\text{obs}}_{\mathcal{D}}$ is the observed probability of measuring $\ket{0}$, i.e., Gaussian KDE of data.
+The algorithm is summarized in Algorithm~\ref{alg:noise_params}, which is an implementation of Algorithms 1 and 2 in~\cite{Butler2018}.

 In practice, the prior $\lambda_j$ are randomly generated from some relatively flat normal distributions due to the little knowledge of its actual characterization.
+Thus, for Qubit $i$, suppose we have estimated gate and measurement error rates $(\egi^0, \ezi^0, \eoi^0)$ from past experience and their variances $(\sigma_{\egi}, \sigma_{\ezi}, \sigma_{\eoi})$ that make curves flat, the prior distributions are

+In this setting, the acceptance rates of all experiments in Section~\ref{sec:exp} range from $10\%$ to $35\%$.
+This is high enough to select sufficient number of posterior parameters in this study.